harissarania/Neptune-Selatan-Oilfield-Portfolio/Natural Depletion/Figures/README.md

 # 📊 Natural Depletion Figures

-This directory contains visualization outputs for the **Neptune-Selatan Oilfield** under natural depletion scenarios.
+This directory contains visualization outputs for the **Neptune-Selatan Oilfield** under natural depletion case.
 These figures highlight reservoir properties and fluid dynamics over the production lifetime.

 ---